3 Days in Seville: First-Time Plan

 Choose one of two directions:

-• Classic finish: Plaza de Espana revisit, a final old-center loop, or a museum-light afternoon.
+• Classic finish: Revisit Plaza de Espana, take a final old-center loop, or choose a museum-light afternoon.

-• Slower finish: Triana lunch, market or neighborhood wandering, and one final viewpoint or river walk.
+• Slower finish: Have lunch in Triana, wander the market or neighborhood streets, and end with one final viewpoint or river walk.

 If you are leaving soon after, use the Seville budget guide as a reminder not to overspend on filler just because it is the last day.